 What does Tamagoyaki taste like?

-I like it simple so I only use salt as a seasoning in this recipe.
+I like simple tamagoyaki, so I only use salt in this recipe.

 Special Tamagoyaki Pan

-If you live in the US, this tamagoyaki pan is a nonstick pan and would be perfect for making this recipe.
+If you live in the US, this tamagoyaki pan is nonstick and would be the perfect size for making this recipe.

 How to make tamagoyaki in a round pan